learn-co-curriculum/dsc-bayes-theorem/README.md

 You will be able to:

-* Define Bayes theorem in relation to conditional probabilities
+* Define Bayes' theorem in relation to conditional probabilities
 * Identify examples of applications of Bayes' theorem